Traumatic Brain Injury Lawyers in Florida

-Importantly, with a mild brain injury, medical testing will not always reveal a physiological change.
+Importantly, with a mild brain injury or head injury, medical testing will not always reveal a physiological change.
 As a result, the victim’s brain scans may appear normal even though a serious injury has occurred.

 Like mild brain injuries, moderate brain injuries are closed injuries that result from collisions, violent shaking, and other sudden impacts that cause the brain to suffer trauma inside of the skull.
 Moderate brain injuries are typically characterized by:

 - A loss of consciousness that lasts up to a few hours;